mshash8/Tourism_Recommenders/README.md

 ### *Google Maps API*

-The Google Maps API takes several arguments to including a URL, API key and a 'query' which is based on the category of place and the coordinates of the location.
+The Google Maps API takes several arguments including a URL, API key and a 'query' which is based on the category of place and the coordinates of the location.
 It returns a set of values containing variables like place name, address, photos, opening hours, rating, price level, coordinates, etc.

 ### *Meteostat Weather API*